gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 19. `write out redirect data`

-An internal Gatsby utility that adds code for redirects, like implemented with [`createRedirect`](/docs/actions/#createRedirect).
+An internal Gatsby utility adds code for redirects, like implemented with [`createRedirect`](/docs/actions/#createRedirect).

 20. `Build manifest and related icons` - (from `gatsby-plugin-manifest`)